 Step 5 - Harvesting Garlic

 Garlic can be harvested around eight months after planting.
-Bulbs are ready when a few of the lower leaves start to go yellow or brown, or any flower stalks start to bend.
-Using a small trowel, gently lift from underneath the bulb while pulling on the stem.
+Get ready to harvest when several of the lower leaves start to yellow or brown.
+Timing is perfect while there are still 5-6 green leaves remaining at the top of the plant.
+Using a small trowel, gently lift from underneath the bulb while pulling up on the stem.
 Be careful with the bulbs, as they bruise easily (bruising means they won't store well).

 Step 6 - Storing Garlic